pleabargain/EnglishHelpsYourCareer/sourceoftruth.md

 * I hung out with my school buddies at the cafe.

 ## it forces me to think
+* This will force me to rethink the situation.

+##  take on a situation
+* My take on the situation is X.

+## might give it some thought
+* I might give it some thought.

+## pain in the ass
+* This is a real pain in the ass!

 ## to get back on track
+* We need to get back on track.

 ## don't fall off the radar